Managed Services

 This section lets you switch to an AWS-managed PostgreSQL RDS/OpenSearch services.
 The steps are applied only if you currently use standalone Chef Automate with internal automated PostgreSQL and OpenSearch.

-If you already have Chef Automate setup running with embedded PostgreSQL/OpenSearch services and S3 backup configuration, follow the step below:
+If you already have Chef Automate setup running with embedded PostgreSQL/OpenSearch services and S3 backup configuration, follow the steps below:

 Before switching to external AWS PostgreSQL RDS/OpenSearch services, take s3 backup by following the below steps: